LispCookbook/cl-cookbook/variables.md

 - read your compiler's warnings
 - it's better for your functions to accept arguments, rather than to rely on top-level parameters
 - your functions shouldn't mutate (modify) a top-level binding.
 You should create a new data structure instead, and use your function's return value as the parameter to another function, and have data flow from one function to another.
-- parameters are best for: a webserver port, a default value…
+- parameters are best for: a webserver port, a default value… and other user-facing parameters.
+- variables are best for long-living and internal variables: caches, DB connections…
+- you can forget about defconstant
+- when in doubt, use a `defparameter`
 - the pattern where a function parameter is by default a global variable is typical and idiomatic:

 ```lisp